etfriedman/Live-FacialRecognition-python/README.md

-# machine-learning
-Face Recognition in python and Deep neural networks
+# Face Recognition in python and Deep neural networks

 Sup.